Chandler-Manly/Weather-App/README.md

 - have the background update based on current weather conditions
 - build in logic for app to make attire recommendations
 - update weather image based on result
+- add additional feature like 5- and 16-day forecasts

 ## Project Schedule